bbauska/UC-Davis-JS-Basics/readme.md

   alt="Project Overview - basic miles to kilometer converter." />
 </p>

-Through doing this project, you'll get to use a bunch of the pieces we've talked about already.
+Through doing this project, you&apos;ll get to use a bunch of the pieces we&apos;ve talked about already.
 Learning JavaScript.
-You'll capture data from a form element, and manipulate the DOM, change the DOM, by adding this actual conversion down here.
-We'll do a bunch of the different types of things that we've been doing so far with JavaScript to create this little tool.
+You&apos;ll capture data from a form element, and manipulate the DOM, change the DOM, by adding this actual conversion down here.
+We&apos;ll do a bunch of the different types of things that we&apos;ve been doing so far with JavaScript to create this little tool.
 The interface is already created, you can see I have it over here.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~ 589. test, miles to kilometers (328) ~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->